Written by LisaMichelle Pecaro, Edited by Courtney Coleman and Edward Chen

 Or, listen to the episode by clicking below:

 Originally discovered in October 2020, India’s B.1.617 SARS-CoV-2 variant has recently generated a lot of interest.
 The variant has since spread to the UK and US in late February 2021, and has been discovered in more than 20 countries.
-Recent concerns are mostly due to claims that the second wave of COVID, which is currently raging in India, is spreading much more quickly than the first wave that India faced last year.
+Recent concerns are mostly due to claims that the second wave of COVID-19 that is currently raging in India, is spreading much more quickly than the first wave that India faced last year.
 On April 25th, India posted nearly 353,000 new COVID cases (despite poor testing capacity), setting an all time world record in new daily cases for any nation since the pandemic began.
 For reference, on the same day, the US posted only 33,662 new cases.
 Deaths for that day in India were a whopping 2,812, which is also grossly underreported, but still sets a record for that nation.
 Unfortunately, India's COVID-deaths are projected to continue climbing into mid-May and may increase 4-fold to more than 13,000 new deaths per day, according to the University of Washington’s Institute for Health Metrics and Evaluation.
 Even before the pandemic, it is estimated that India’s poor public health infrastructure only reports 86% of the nation’s deaths, with only 22% of registered fatalities receiving an official cause.
 Bhramar Mukherjee, professor of biostatistics and epidemiology at the University of Michigan, feels that, for this reason, India’s COVID death toll is likely 2-5 times higher than the reported total of 198,000 and could be close to 1 million.
 Surprisingly, Indian Prime Minister Narendra Modi, has ruled out another national lockdown in his address on April 20th, although certain Indian cities have imposed their own stay-at-home orders.

 Many of these fatalities are due to hospitals being overwhelmed, with many citizens dying before they can be admitted.
 In fact, India is also suffering from severe shortages of oxygen, vaccines and ventilators, as nations around the world send supplies to aid India during this crisis.
 The second wave is also fueled by what many Indians consider to be irresponsible government policies, including permission for nearly 3 million people to partake in the Maha Kumbh Hindu festival in the Ganges River in mid-April, which has already been linked to thousands of positive COVID tests.
 In addition, vaccination has been slow, and it could take years to fully vaccinate India's population of 1.4 billion.